PhMajerus/FIGfonts/README.md

 This font uses Unicode 16.0 octant characters to recreate the original Microsoft Hangeul / 한글 MS-DOS character set.
 This is the font used on Korean versions of MS-DOS which support modern Hangul / 한글.
 Just like [phm-dos](#phm-dos) above is probably the font most people remember as the MS-DOS-era font, this is the one Korean users remember.
-The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octants characters respectively.
+The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octant characters respectively.
 It uses four rows and supports what MS-DOS used to call code page 949, but which was really a subset of what would later be code page 51949, not the Windows CP949.
 Note Korean/한글 MS-DOS did not support the full KS X 1001 standard with special characters, Greek, Hiragana, Katakana, Cyrillic, and Hanja.

 For people not familiar with Korean/한글 MS-DOS, it contained a text-mode display driver that could render Jamo and Hangul along with the standard U.S. English CP437.
 This font is based on the original glyphs generated by `HFONT.SYS`.